27 November to 18 December 2021

-The eloquence of sea country is visualised as part of estates passed down through Yolngu clans; Dhuwarrwarr Marika is Siena’s waku (great-grandmother).
+The eloquence of sea country is visualised as a part of the estates passed down through Yolngu clans—Dhuwarrwarr Marika is Siena’s waku (great-grandmother).
 Sea country forms part of an indissoluble whole estate.
-Clan members belong to it, identify and are identified with it and have delineated responsibilities for its care.
-From the most powerful to the barely-there.
-Djalinda Yunupingu for example paints gossamer Yathiny, a blue sea anemone that floats on the water surface where turtle swim and feed.
+Clan members belong to it, identify and are identified with it and have delineated responsibilities for its care—from the most powerful elements to the barely-there.
+Djalinda Yunupingu for example, paints gossamer Yathiny, a type of blue sea anemone that floats on the waters surface where turtle swim, and upon which they feed.

-Ishmael Marika’s complex etchings of traditional designs on discarded aluminium panels and video drawings capture the water in the morning light.
-The discards queue us to recall the alumina refinery is now being de-commissioned.
+Ishmael Marika’s complex etchings of traditional designs on discarded aluminium panels and his animated video drawings, capture the water in the morning light.
+The discarded metal used as medium queue us to recall that alumina refinery is now being de-commissioned.
 The embossed surface shimmers like a sacred spring in a post-capitalist wasteland.
-He explains of video work, The Goḏarr’mi series of Rulyapa, "I am singing the songline and animating the sacred design, Rulyapa.
+He explains of his video work, The Goḏarr’mi series of Rulyapa, ‘I am singing the songline and animating the sacred design, Rulyapa.
 Rulyapa is the Rirratjingu moṉuk gapu (saltwater) between Yirrkala and Bremer Island.
-In this artwork the Rulyapa is rough, representing the angry feelings of people.”
+In this artwork the Rulyapa is rough, representing the angry feelings of people.’

-In Dhurrumuwuy Marika’s formidable bark paintings it is, as Will Stubbs has observed, “the resonation between pattern on pattern is the key to what is happening”.
+In Dhurrumuwuy Marika’s formidable bark paintings, as Will Stubbs has observed, ‘the resonation between pattern on pattern is the key to what is happening.’
 Dhurrumuwuy and Ishmael’s grandfather is Roy Dadanyga Marika (c.1931-1993), known as a father of Land Rights.
 Other histories are being subtly delineated here.

 Yolngu are good at dealing with existential threat.
-In 1963 Nabalco (now Rio Tinto) obtained leases from the Australian Government without Yolngu consent.
+In 1963, Nabalco (now Rio Tinto) obtained leases from the Australian Government without Yolngu consent.
 Yolngu ownership was not recognised in Australian law.
 Dhuwarrwarr’s father Mawalan Marika and his brothers were involved in the historic legal action known as Gove Land Rights Case (Milirrpum v Nabalco Pty Ltd).
-The ruling against intrinsic native land rights in 1971 led to the bark petitions to Parliament and the passing of the Aboriginal Land Rights Act (Northern Territory) 1976, granting nominal protection.
+The ruling against intrinsic native land rights in 1971 led to the The Yirrkala Bark Petitions and the passing of the Aboriginal Land Rights Act (Northern Territory) 1976, granting nominal protection.

-The practical reality was that residents in the new mining service town of Gove / Nhulunbuy and visitors were freely trespassing.
+The practical reality was that residents in the new mining service town of Gove/Nhulunbuy and visitors were freely trespassing.
 The land was suffering.
-After much discussion, Yol\u leaders from Galiwin’ku in the north, to Blue Mud Bay in the south established Dhimurru Aboriginal Corporation in 1992 to sustainably care for ancestral country and assist visitors safety.
-One of the important elders who guided Dhimurru was the late Roy Dadaynga Marika whose vision was: “.. that the Dhuwa and Yirritja land will continue to be looked after the connection of yothu yindi.”
-(Mother and child.)
-The land is now heavily impacted by over 50 years (three generations) of unwanted bauxite mining, a refinery, sea port and town.
+After much discussion, Yolngu leaders from Galiwin’ku in the north to Blue Mud Bay in the south established Dhimurru Aboriginal Corporation in 1992 to sustainably care for ancestral country and assist visitors safety.
+One of the important elders who guided Dhimurru was the late Roy Dadaynga Marika whose vision was, ‘...that the Dhuwa and Yirritja land will continue to be looked after through the connection of yothu yindi (child and mother).’
+The land is now heavily impacted by over 50 years (three generations) of unwanted bauxite mining, a refinery, a sea port and a town.

-In 2006 a Sea Country Plan furthered the Yolgnu vision for the future.
-Seven years later, Traditional Owners formally dedicated additional areas of their land and sea country to Dhimurru Indigenous Protected Area (IPA), now comprising 550,000 hectares including sea country extending 40km out to sea from coastline.
+In 2006, a Sea Country Plan furthered the Yolngu vision for the future.
+Seven years later, Traditional Owners formally dedicated additional areas of their land and sea country to Dhimurru Indigenous Protected Area (IPA), now comprising 550,000 hectares including sea country extending 40km out to sea from the coastline.
 An IPA enables conservation management by legal and other means such as partnerships with other agencies like the Parks and Wildlife Commission and Fisheries.
-The full nature and extent of Yolgnu sea rights, however, remain largely unrecognised in Australian law.
+The full nature and extent of Yolngu sea rights however, remain largely unrecognised in Australian law.

-As the subject of climate change continues to dominate headlines exhibitions like RISE show how powerful artists’ work can be in calling for environmental action.
-COP26 in Glasgow (November 2021) ended with dismal predictions showing we might still see 2-3 degrees rises in emissions this century, which will mean an ongoing series of ecological calamities.
+As the subject of climate change continues to dominate headlines, exhibitions such as this one show how powerful artists’ work can be in calling for environmental action.
+COP26 in Glasgow, which took place in November 2021, ended with dismal predictions showing we might still see a 2-3 degree rise in emissions this century, which will mean an ongoing series of ecological calamities.
 The waters of Rulyapa also identify with the seasonal currents connecting northern Australia, the Indonesian archipelago and Torres Strait.
-At an average of one metre above sea level, many parts of Northern Australia will, like the islands of Kiribati, Tuvalu and Torres Strait islands Bolgnu and Saibai, be inundated.
-As will harbours like Jakarta in our archipelagic neighbourhood.
+At an average of one metre above sea level, many parts of Northern Australia will, like the islands of Kiribati, Tuvalu and Torres Strait islands Bolgnu and Saibai, be inundated—as will harbours like Jakarta in our archipelagic neighbourhood.
 Traditional owners of Bolgnu and Saibai have initiated legal action following in Eddie Mabo’s footsteps.

-RISE acknowledges a debt to the great exhibition Saltwater.
-Yirrkala Bark Paintings of Sea Country.
-Recognising Indigenous Sea Rights now collection Australian National Maritime Museum.
-Djambawa Marawili AM said in 1999, “It is time for non-Aboriginal people to learn about this land, learn about the waters.
-So if we are living the way of reconciliation, you must learn about Native Title and Sea Right.”
+RISE acknowledges a debt to the great exhibition Saltwater: Yirrkala Bark Paintings of Sea Country—Recognising Indigenous Sea Rights.
+Djambawa Marawili AM said in 1999, ‘It is time for non-Aboriginal people to learn about this land, learn about the waters.
+So if we are living the way of reconciliation, you must learn about Native Title and Sea Right.’(3)